Mainrich International

 Automotive traction motor magnets operate under tighter tolerances than most industrial applications.
 The air gap between the rotor magnets and the stator bore is typically 0.5 to 1.0 mm, and variations in magnet dimensions directly affect torque output, efficiency, and NVH (noise, vibration, harshness) performance.
 Dimensional tolerances for EV magnet segments are typically plus or minus 0.05 mm on thickness and width, with parallelism controlled to within 0.03 mm.
 Magnetic property consistency is equally critical.
 Ring-to-ring or segment-to-segment flux variation must be held below 2 percent to avoid torque ripple and electromagnetic noise.
 Automotive OEMs typically require PPAP (Production Part Approval Process) documentation with statistical process capability data - Cpk values of 1.33 or higher on critical dimensions and magnetic properties.
 This level of quality control requires 100 percent inspection of magnetic properties, not just sampling.
 Every magnet piece destined for an automotive traction motor should be individually tested and traceable to its production batch.

-Key Insight: IATF 16949 certification is a baseline requirement for any magnet supplier serving automotive traction motor programs.
+Key Insight: IATF 16949 certification is a baseline requirement for any magnet supplier serving automotive traction motor programs — see how it differs from a plain ISO 9001 certificate.
 Without it, you will not pass the OEM's supplier qualification audit.

 05